 Visit The Temples

-Visiting the temples is the most popular attraction in Bangkok.
+Visiting the temples in Bangkok is often #1 on tourists to do list while in the capital of Thailand.
+For that reason, we suggest that whether you’re spending 2 days in Bangkok or 2 weeks in Bangkok you experience some of the most popular temples the city has to offer.
 There is a cluster of temples to visit along the Chao Phraya River.
 The temples include Wat Arun, The Grand Palace and Wat Pho and these are just a sample of the temples to see.
 I would start by taking your time to get there either by public transport or by taxi – make sure you use a metered service

 Make sure before you set off that you are covering your shoulders and legs as you are entering a place of worship.
 If you only have shorts you can rent a scarf that will wrap around you to cover your legs for roughly 120 baht.
 You will get 100 baht back once you return the scarf.